Thanksgiving thoughts amid climate concerns

 Lower renewable energy costs

-After seeing declines in equipment prices, the International Energy Agency (IEA) estimates far greater development of solar farms and wind farm.
+After seeing declines in equipment prices, the International Energy Agency (IEA) estimates far greater development of solar farms and wind farms.
 Battery costs are being reduced as well, which the IEA sees as a precursor to more battery-powered cars.

 More certified buildings